Healthcare Ethics Certification Examination Content Outline and Item Development

 - Identify your own relevant experiences, values, and intuitions and how these might influence the consultation

-- Did you participate in gathering relevant factual information in a case that was helpful in forming an analysis?
+- Did you participate in gathering relevant factual clinical and psychosocial-spiritual information regarding a specific case that was helpful in performing an analysis?

-- Did you serve as a peer reviewer or “sounding board” to a mentee or colleague who asked for your assessment or input on the data that were gathered?
+- Did you serve as a peer reviewer or “sounding board” to a mentee or colleague who asked for your assessment or input regarding an ethics consultation?

 - Evaluate and apply relevant healthcare ethics information (e.g., law, institutional policy, professional codes and formal guidance)